syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 Here, the data form is loaded with field from dictionary.

-You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/DataFormDictionary837700264).
+You can download the source code of this demo from here [GenerateDataFormItemsForDictionary](https://github.com/SyncfusionExamples/Generate-DataFormItems-for-Dictionary-loaded-in-Xamarin-DataForm)

 ## Binding with dynamic data object